 Surrogacy laws promote equity and justice by ensuring that all parties involved have equal access to reproductive technologies and legal protections, regardless of their socioeconomic status, race, ethnicity, or sexual orientation.

 Surrogacy laws, when thoughtfully designed and effectively implemented, can promote equity and justice by ensuring fair treatment for all parties involved in a surrogacy arrangement.
-The goal of these laws is to balance the interests, rights, and responsibilities of surrogate mothers, intended parents, and the children born through surrogacy.
+The goal of these laws is to balance the interests, rights, and responsibilities of surrogate, intended parents, and the children born through surrogacy.
 Here are several ways in which surrogacy laws can foster equity and justice:

 Fair Compensation and Protection for Surrogates